FintinaOlivia/FintinaOlivia/README.md

 </div>

 ### About Me
-🧙🔮 Computer Science Student @BBU 🔮🧙
+🧙🔮 Second Year Computer Science Student @Babes-Bolyai University 🔮🧙

 - 🔭 I’m currently working on a full stack application that can be found <a href="https://github.com/FintinaOlivia/Media-Content-Analysis-App">here!</a>
 - ✨ I’m currently learning Node and JavaScript, though I am enthusiastic about learning *Rust* soon 😺